 Today Gamma Beta Phi has chapters all across the United States.
-It regularly inducts thousands of academically excellent students who share its mission of promoting education and providing community service to their colleges and communities.
+It regularly inducts thousands of academically excellent students who share its mission of promoting education and service.
 The Society has made a major impact all across America.
-In recent years, The Gamma Beta Phi Society has collected thousands of books for St. Jude Children’s Hospital, six thousand pairs of shoes for citizens of Iraq, collected thousands of hats for the Heavenly Hats Foundation, thousands of letters to the service men and woman onboard the USS Kitty Hawk, and bought an Ark for Heifer International.
-The Society’s list of accomplishments is long and impressive; we would love to have you help us in our endeavors.
+In recent years, The Gamma Beta Phi Society has collected thousands of books for St. Jude Children’s Hospital, sent six thousand pairs of shoes to the citizens of Iraq, collected thousands of hats for the Heavenly Hats Foundation, sent letters to the service men and woman onboard the USS Kitty Hawk, and bought an Ark for Heifer International.
+The Gamma Beta Phi Society is proud of its history of service and academic excellence and we would love to have you help us in our endeavors.

 Today, The Gamma Beta Phi Society has more than 80 chapters in schools across the nation.
 We remain committed to scholarship, service, and character, and look to provide our students with valuable resources that will help them embody these values in college and after.